ResearchMachine/Solution-of-stationary-filtration-equation-with-the-Riesz-potential/README.md

 ### I. Motivation
-Diffusion models are used in a wide range of applications, such as futures forecasting or oil production forecasting.
+Diffusion models are used in a wide range of applications, such as [market forecasting](https://arrow.tudublin.ie/cgi/viewcontent.cgi?article=1016&context=engscheleart2) or oil production forecasting.
 Models with memory have appeared relatively recently and are used in a wide range of tasks.
 The combination of these approaches makes it possible to carry out a forecast taking into account nonlocality in coordinates.

 ### II.
 Problem
 The main purpose of this work is ... .